How to Backup and Restore Your WordPress Media Library

 So, if you would like to backup WordPress media library and deploy this new folder tree structure, just upload this CSV to CatFolders’ Backup and Restore tool, and you’re good to go.
 Now you can have every user in your organization on the same page!

-4 Ways to Restore and Backup Your WordPress Media Library
+5 Alternative Ways to Backup Your WordPress Media

 As you already know, WordPress is mostly about the plugins, but some things can even be done without them.
 And for us to explain today’s matter, we will focus on four different backup methods that are easy—some of them free, some not—but all of them reliable.